Skip to main content

 Variables and templating

 Any string field can include {{ expression }} templating, evaluated at runtime against the test’s env map.
+Use saveAs on any step to write its result to env.<NAME> for later steps.
 See Variables for setting and reading values across steps.

 Durations

-- assertVisual:
+- assertVisually:

 that: The chart is visible